Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (II): Introduction

 \section{Introduction}

 Let $K$ be a 2-bridge link in $S^3$ and let $S$ be a 4-punctured sphere in $S^3-K$ obtained from a $2$-bridge sphere of $K$.
 In \cite{lee_sakuma}, we gave a complete characterization of those essential simple loops in $S$ which are null-homotopic in $S^3-K$.
-The purpose of the series of papers starting from \cite{lee_sakuma_2} and ending with \cite{lee_sakuma_4}, including the present paper as the second one, is to give a necessary and sufficient condition for two essential simple loops on $S$ to be homotopic in $S^3-K$.
-These results will be used in \cite{lee_sakuma_5} to show the existence of a variation of McShane's identity for $2$-bridge links, proving a conjecture proposed in \cite{Sakuma}.
-For an overview of this series of works, we refer the reader to the research announcement ~\cite{lee_sakuma_6}.
-In the first paper ~\cite{lee_sakuma_2} of the series, we treated the case when the 2-bridge link is a $(2,p)$-torus link.
+The purpose of this series of papers starting from \cite{lee_sakuma_2} and ending with \cite{lee_sakuma_4}, including the present paper as the second one, is to give a necessary and sufficient condition for two essential simple loops on $S$ to be homotopic in $S^3-K$.
+In the first paper~\cite{lee_sakuma_2} of the series, we treated the case when the 2-bridge link is a $(2,p)$-torus link.
 In this paper, we treat the case of 2-bridge links of slope $n/(2n+1)$ and $(n+1)/(3n+2)$, where $n \ge 2$ is an arbitrary integer.
 These two families play special roles in our project in the sense that the treatment of these links form a base step of an inductive proof of a theorem for general $2$-bridge links giving an answer to the problem treated in this series of papers.
 We note that the figure-eight knot is both a 2-bridge link of slope $n/(2n+1)$ with $n=2$ and a 2-bridge link of slope $(n+1)/(3n+2)$ with $n=1$.
 Surprisingly, the treatment of the figure-eight knot, the simplest hyperbolic 2-bridge knot, is the most complicated.
-In fact, the figure-eight knot group admits various unexpected reduced annular diagrams (see Section ~\ref{proof_of_corollary}).
+In fact, the figure-eight knot group admits various unexpected reduced annular diagrams (see Section~\ref{proof_of_corollary}).
 This reminds us of the phenomenon in the theory of exceptional Dehn filling that the figure-eight knot attains the maximal number of exceptional Dehn fillings.

-It has been proved by Weinbaum ~\cite{Weinbaum} and Appel and Schupp ~\cite{Appel-Schupp} that the word and conjugacy problems for prime alternating link groups are solvable, by using small cancellation theory (see also \cite{Johnsgard} and references in it).
-Moreover, it was also shown by Sela ~\cite{Sela} and Pr\'eaux ~\cite{Preaux} that the word and conjugacy problems for any link group are solvable.
-A characteristic feature of this series of papers including \cite{lee_sakuma} is that we give a complete answer to special (but also natural) word and conjugacy problems for the groups of 2-bridge links, which form a special (but also important) family of prime alternating links.
-The key tool used in the proofs is small cancellation theory, applied to two-generator and one-relator presentations of $2$-bridge link groups.